PhD in Environmental Health

 An annual IDP as part of a broader mentoring program will give the trainee a framework for self-assessment, planning, and communication:

-- Assessing current skills, interests, and strengths and their progress in the program;
+- Assessing current skills, interests, and strengths and their progress in the program.

-- Establishing target dates for academic and research milestones;
+- Establishing target dates for academic and research milestones.

-- Developing a plan for skill development to meet academic and professional goals;
+- Developing a plan for skill development to meet academic and professional goals.

-- Set goals and sub-goals for the next year, including how to spend their time;
+- Set goals and sub-goals for the next year, including how to spend their time.

-- Defining in detail the approach they plan to take in order to obtain the specific skills and strengths needed (e.g. courses, technical skills, teaching, supervision) along with an anticipated time frame for obtaining those skills and strengths;
+- Defining in detail the approach they plan to take in order to obtain the specific skills and strengths needed (e.g. courses, technical skills, teaching, supervision) along with an anticipated time frame for obtaining those skills and strengths.

-- Helping define career goals and create annual plans to reach goals;
+- Helping define career goals and create annual plans to reach goals.

-- Providing a tool that can be used to provide structure for conversations between the student and their mentor;
+- Providing a tool that can be used to provide structure for conversations between the student and their mentor.

-- Communicating and collaborating with colleagues and potential employers about evolving goals and related skills;
+- Communicating and collaborating with colleagues and potential employers about evolving goals and related skills.

-- Using the IDP to make sure student and adviser expectations are clearly outlined and in agreement so that there are no big surprises, particularly towards the end of doctoral training;
+- Using the IDP to make sure student and adviser expectations are clearly outlined and in agreement so that there are no big surprises, particularly towards the end of doctoral training.

-- The IDP is meant as a living document, to be modified as the student moves through the program to help solidify goals and plans.
+The IDP is meant as a living document, to be modified as the student moves through the program to help solidify goals and plans.

 Students are encouraged to take advantage of this opportunity to reflect on their success and challenges from the previous year and work towards key milestones and anticipate challenges in the coming year(s).
-They are encouraged to use the questions in the IDP as a starting place for thinking; they should not feel the need to respond to all questions, if some are less relevant for the individual, and the student should feel free to also consider addressing other aspects not included in the structured IDP questions.
+They are encouraged to use the questions in the IDP as a starting place for thinking; they should not feel the need to respond to all questions.
+If some are less relevant for the individual, the student should feel free to also consider addressing other aspects not included in the structured IDP questions.

 IDP AND ANNUAL REVIEW COMPONENTS